Alee14/Alee14/README.md

 ## I'm a Student and Developer!

 - 🔭 I’m currently working on my website and PS (Project Sandbox)
-- 👯 I’m looking to grow Alee Productions which is my future company
+- 💼 I’m looking to grow Alee Productions which is my future company
+- 💻 Trying to learn penetration testing

 ### Connect with me: